EmmaShedden/logm-fractional-brownian-motion/series-rep/README.md

 ### Algorithm
 - Represent $\varepsilon_{j,k}$ as a standard Gaussian random variable.
-- Use the `scipy.integrate` module in Python to evaluate the left-sided fractional primitive.
+- Use the `integrate.simpson` module in Python to evaluate the left-sided fractional primitive.
 - Simulate fractional Brownian motion by evaluating this series at a regularly discretised time interval.